This romanesco soup with pistachios is a tasty and delicious fall meal! Filling and so healthy!

 - 1/2 teaspoon pepper

-- pistachios or other nuts for topping
+- pistachios or other nuts or seeds for topping optional

 In a large pot, saute the onion and garlic in olive oil until the onion starts to soften, about 5-7 minutes.